-Apple growers have adopted programs such as Integrated Pest Management, Integrated Resistance Management, and other technology to minimize the use of pesticides.
-However, the continued availability of effective and affordable agricultural chemicals is critical to the success of the industry in controlling more than 100 species of insects and diseases.
+Apple growers have adopted programs such as Integrated Pest Management, Integrated Resistance Management, and other mechanisms to minimize the use of pesticides.
+However, with more than 100 species of insects and diseases that threaten apples, the continued availability of effective and affordable agricultural chemicals is critical to the success of the industry.

 Continued funding for the following programs is needed to produce reliable data and support that helps to ensure pesticide availability for apple growers: